 This ROI percentage is also useful to compare investments—even if they're not otherwise similar.
 For example, buying a blue chip stock that raises its dividend every year is different from buying a small cap stock that invests its revenue in growth.
 The risk profiles for these companies are different.
 The research you need to do is different between them.
 Yet comparing only ROI can give you a sense of where you want to focus.

 Furthermore, your target rate of return determines which opportunities make sense for you.
 If you can't buy a stock at the right price, move on and find something better.
 Assume that the S&P 500 has given a 7-10% annual return amortized over time over the past 50 or 60 years.
 If that's enough, buy it.
 Otherwise, you need to find an investment which will beat that.
 10% is your goal, but you can do better.
 How about 12%, after taxes and inflation?
 (A high rate of return, of course, will beat that, but you'll have to work for it.)

 Assume that inflation is an annual 3% and capital gains are 15%.
 If your target is a 15% return before inflation and taxes, you'll end up with 12.4% return.
 (If you pay 20% in capital gains taxes, you'll end up with 11.6% return.)

 A really good return on investment for an active investor is 15% annually.
-That's healthy.
-That's reasonable.
-(It's aggressive, but it's achievable if you put in time to look for bargains.)
-You can double your money every six years if you make an average return on investment of 12% after taxes and inflation every year.
+It's aggressive, but it's achievable if you put in time to look for bargains.
+You can double your buying power every six years if you make an average return on investment of 12% after taxes and inflation every year.

-A good ROI to use as a benchmark is 8%.
-Putting your money in a simple index fund and letting it grow will get you a pretty consistent 8-10% return over the long term, if the market continues to behave as it has for the past several decades.
-If you're going through the work of choosing your own investments, you deserve to make more than that.
-And you can.
-Good investments are available.
+Use a benchmark of 8% for a good stock ROI.
+Putting your money in a simple index fund and letting it grow can get you a pretty consistent 8-10% yearly market returns over the long term, if the market continues to behave as it has for the past several decades.
+If you're going through the work of choosing your own investments, you deserve to make at least that.
+Settle for nothing less.

 Most Popular Articles